Learn about the participant center, which information it contains, and how to use it to enhance your fundraising experience.

 With the main page, the focus is on the donors.
 Information on this page is meant to inform donors about how their donations will benefit your cause, provide general information about the organization, and explain the simple steps for making a donation.

-The participant center focuses on participants who are working to generate more funds for the campaign.
-Information on this page can include how to register and share the campaign.
+The participant center focuses on participants who are working to generate more funds for the experience.
+Information on this page can include how to register and share the experience.
 Additionally, if there is an in-person event, details about time, date, and location may be shared here as well.

 For example, if the organization is holding a community walk-a-thon, the participant center might include information about where the event takes place, what time the walkers should arrive, where to park, and whether water and snacks will be provided.

-For a sports team raffle fundraiser, the participant center might include information on how to register on the campaign, how to share the campaign, prizes for those who raise the most funds, and leaderboards so participants can see where they stand.
+For a sports team raffle fundraiser, the participant center might include information on how to register on the experience, how to share the experience, prizes for those who raise the most funds, and leaderboards so participants can see where they stand.

 Participant Center Link